-I think It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch in it performed so well than the normal pages.
+I think It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch in it performed so well than the standard pages.

-If we have to define, then a landing page is where a user lands for performing a specific task.
-It is a single page that has one specific objective and is optimized for increasing the conversion rate of a single task or purpose.
+If we have to define, then a landing page is where a user lands for completing a task.
+It is a single page that has one particular objective and is optimized for increasing the conversion rate of a single mission or purpose.

 Generally, bloggers use landing pages for list building.
 They are more effective than popups and other typical optin forms.